Don't Stop (Rolling Stones song): Recording and release

 Recording began on "Don't Stop" in the early summer of 2002 at Guillaume Tell Studios, in Suresnes, France.
 On the recording, Richards said at the time, "Don't Stop" is basically all Mick.
 He had the song when we got to Paris to record.
 It was a matter of me finding the guitar licks to go behind the song, rather than it just chugging along.
 We don't see a lot of each other.
 I live in America, he lives in England.
 So when we get together, we see what ideas each has got: 'I'm stuck on the bridge.'
 'Well, I have this bit that might work.'
 A lot of what Mick and I do is fixing and touching up, writing the song in bits, assembling it on the spot.
 In "Don't Stop", my job was the fairy dust.'
 With Jagger on lead vocals, both Richards and Ronnie Wood accompany on guitars.
 "Don't Stop" is one of the many later Stones songs to feature Jagger on rhythm guitar.
 Wood provides the two solos near the middle and at the end.
 Charlie Watts plays drums, Darryl Jones bass, and Chuck Leavell on keyboards.

 Released on 16 December 2002, "Don't Stop" reached No. 36 in the UK Top 75 singles chart and No. 21 on the Billboard Mainstream Rock Tracks chart.
-The song was performed heavily during the Licks Tour of 2002–03 in support of Forty Licks, and was also included on the album Honk.
+The song was performed heavily during the Licks Tour of 2002–03 in support of Forty Licks, and was also included on the albums GRRR! and Honk..